Golden Triangle, New Jersey

-Golden Triangle is an unincorporated community and census-designated place (CDP) located within Cherry Hill, in Camden County, in the U.S. state of New Jersey.
-As of the 2010 United States census, the CDP's population was 4,145.
+Golden Triangle is an unincorporated community and census-designated place (CDP) located within Cherry Hill, in Camden, in the U.S. state of New Jersey.
+As of the 2020 census, Golden Triangle had a population of 4,769.

 Golden Triangle is roughly bordered by Chapel Avenue, Cuthbert Boulevard, Cooper Landing Road, and Route 70/Marlton Pike.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 2.949 mi2, including 2.837 mi2 of land and 0.112 mi2 of water (3.79%).